Learn more about the Skizofriends Art Movement

 Do you think your art has changed after your experience in Skizofriends Art Movement?
 If so, how?

-What maintains the sustainability of the program?
+What maintains the sustainability of the programme?

-In the first year, we focused on skill-based workshops because our seed funding would only support us for six months.
+In the first year, we focused on skill-based workshops because our seed funding would support us for only six months.
 So we created products like incense stick (used daily by Balinese) and T-shirts with their designs to sustain our operations.

 We never put our personal identity as the title for this project to maintain its inclusiveness.
 We want anybody to be able to participate and take pride in their participation.